-- Failure to respond to patient or hospital during an emergency
+- Failure to respond to a patient or hospital during an emergency

 - Failure to use proper diligence in the generally accepted manner

-- Criminal conduct, including prescription drug fraud, violations of Anti-Kickback Fraud & Abuse laws, DUIs, positive drug tests, and defrauding the government using Medicaid or Medicare
+- Criminal charges, including prescription drug fraud, violations of anti-kickback fraud and abuse laws, DUIs, substance abuse, and defrauding the government using Medicaid or Medicare

 - Violations stemming from the chain of patient care

-Recent Statistics Show Trends in Physician License Complaints
+Recent Statistics Show Trends in Physician Licensing Complaints

 “Unprofessional conduct” has become a generalized phrase involving various acts.
 In the last reporting year, MDLinx stated that 50% of complaints against physicians were due to unprofessional conduct.
 Only a few formal complaints are followed closely by a medical malpractice lawsuit.